brainbot-com/es-nozzle/doc/command.rst

 .. code-block:: ini

-    [nozzle]
+    [es-nozzle]
     amqp-api-endpoint = http://localhost:55672

 `rmq-prefix`
   `rmq-prefix` can be used to specify the first name component of every object created in RabbitMQ.
-It can be used to separate multiple nozzle instances inside the same RabbitMQ virtual host.
+It can be used to separate multiple es-nozzle instances inside the same RabbitMQ virtual host.
-  The default value is `nozzle`. `rmq-prefix` must be a non-empty sequence of the characters a-z, A-Z, 0-9, _ and -.
+  The default value is `es-nozzle`. `rmq-prefix` must be a non-empty sequence of the characters a-z, A-Z, 0-9, _ and -.